 05 What can someone who has never seen you live before expect from your live shows then & possibly even now?

-06 How do you begin your songs?
+06 Who writes your songs?
 What types of themes and subjects do you deal with?

 07 How did your music evolved since you first began playing?

-08 What has been your biggest challenge?
+08 What has been your biggest challenge as a one man band?
 Were you been able to overcome this?
 If so, how?

 09 Do you play covers?
 If you could pick any song, which would you like to cover most and why?

-10 Where did you envisage being in five years time?
+10 Where did you envisage the band being in five years time?

 11 Who would you most like to record with?

-12 What should we be expecting from you in the near future?
+12 What should we be expecting from Leadfoot Tea in the near future?